awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp-create.md

       Choose **Add condition**\.

-      For more information on condition keys, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
+      For more information about condition keys, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

-   1. Optional: To use the `NotAction` element to deny access to all of the listed resources except for specified actions, replace `Action` in the left pane with `NotAction`, just after the `"Effect": "Deny",` element\.
+   1. \(Optional\) To use the `NotAction` element to deny access to all of the listed resources except for specified actions, replace `Action` in the left pane with `NotAction`, just after the `"Effect": "Deny",` element\.
 For more information, see [IAM JSON Policy Elements: NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) in the *IAM User Guide*\.

 1. To add a statement that *allows* access: